pytchlang/pytch-build/doc/tutorialcompiler/fromgitrepo.rst

 * which revision is the tip of the tutorial; by default, ``HEAD``.

+* whether to use the current working directory's version of the tutorial text markdown file (or use the default, which is the content as of the tip revision).

 Typical development workflow, then, is to be working in the ``pytch-tutorials`` repo on a branch named for your tutorial.
 When ready to try the tutorial in the IDE, run something like::